Gregory Miwok 18/Maya 16

 For dayhikers who prefer to travel fairly light on the trail and like a pack that fits closely and moves with their body, the Gregory men’s Miwok 18 and women’s Maya 16 strike an ideal balance between low weight and having the comfort, capacity, and features to handle most three-season hikes.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a men’s Gregory Miwok 12, Miwok 18, or Miwok 24 at moosejaw.com, ems.com, or rei.com, or a women’s Maya 10, Maya 16, or Maya 22 at moosejaw.com, ems.com, or rei.com.
-You can also find previous versions of the Miwok on sale at ems.com, or rei.com, and the Maya on sale at ems.com, or rei.com.
+You can support my work on this blog by clicking any of these links to purchase a men’s Gregory Miwok 18 or another size at backcountry.com or moosejaw.com, or a women’s Maya 16 or another size at backcountry.com or moosejaw.com.

 See my “Gear Review: The 8 Best Hiking Daypacks” and all of my reviews of daypacks I like, plus my “5 Tips For Buying the Right Backpack” (which includes daypacks) and all of my reviews of hiking gear.